Frequently Asked Questions

 We focus on providing reliable service without unnecessary overhead.
 By keeping operations efficient and pricing transparent, we can offer professional registered agent service and privacy protection for less than the $125 to $436 that many competitors charge.

-Our Hartford address appears on your public business filings with the Connecticut Secretary of State instead of your home or office address.
+Our Connecticut address appears on your public business filings with the Connecticut Secretary of State instead of your home or office address.
 This keeps your personal information out of public databases and prevents unsolicited contact at your residence.

 Visit our checkout page to get started.
 We'll collect your business information, provide your registered agent address for state filings, and set up your online document portal.
 If you're switching from another agent, we'll guide you through the change process.